lethonomia/GraylogBackup/Graylog Backup and Resore Policy.md

 Manual snapshots must be initiated every 15 minutes to provide a more recent recovery point than the automated snapshots and must be retained for 90 days.

-To prevent against accidental backup deletion or in the event of an AWS region outage the S3 bucket must mirrored to a secondary bucket using S3 object replication.
+To prevent accidental backup deletion or in the event of an AWS region outage the S3 bucket must be mirrored to a secondary bucket using S3 object replication.